Respond & Recover

 - Learn how to use a fire extinguisher.

 - Learn more about organizing your neighborhood to take care of each other.

 - Practice Drills: There is only about a 10 percent chance that a person will perform the “quake safe” action when there is an earthquake if they have not actually practiced “drop, cover and hold.”
 Every time you practice, you double your chances of doing the right thing.

 - Develop a Family Reunion Plan: Lack of information about the health, safety and welfare of your loved ones is the biggest cause of anxiety after a disaster.
 Mobile phone relays can break down or get overloaded, so don’t rely on them.
 Talk with your family now about where you would meet and how you would communicate after a disaster.

-Several kinds of events, including: windstorms, snowstorms, earthquakes, hazardous material spills, disease pandemics and acts of terrorism, could have a powerful impact on the City of Normandy Park.
-It is important for individuals, families, neighborhoods, businesses and the community to be prepared to survive without help for three days.
+Many different types of emergency events could have a powerful impact on the City of Normandy Park.
+It is important for individuals, families, neighborhoods, businesses and the community to be prepared for anything and to survive without help for at least three days.

 What you do now can help you and your family better respond to and recover from disaster, as well as contribute to the overall readiness of our region.